 The morning is sunny and warm in the backyard.
 A noisy bee rejoices among the crocuses.
 Their purple petals open wide, greedy for the sun’s rays, exposing brilliant orange pollen and their kinship with crocus sativa, source of the dye saffron.
 More shyly than the extrovert bee, a delicate fly hovers silently just above the… Continue reading Sunday morning, late February

 I still haven’t given up on “the book of the blog”.
 When I do, this place can become “the blog of the book”, but don’t worry, it will be the same blog, going off in the same haphazard directions.
-In December last, I dashed off a Preface followed by a Preface Mark II", both of… Continue reading Preface to a book
+In December last, I dashed off a Preface followed by a Preface Mark II, both of… Continue reading From Journal to Book?

 Hitching to Heaven